The Student Right-to-Know Act

 states: ‘No person in the United States shall, on the basis of sex, be

 excluded from participation in, be denied the benefits of, or be subjected to

 discrimination under any education program or activity receiving federal

 In an effort to provide a safe, respectful

-educational environment, STI prohibits discrimination in its policies,
+educational environment, Southeast Tech prohibits discrimination in its policies,

 employment practices, programs and activities on the basis of race, color,

 creed, religion, age, gender (including pregnancy), sexual orientation,

 disability, national origin or ancestry, military/veteran status, genetic